NFIBrokerage/slipstream/guides/telemetry.md

 Client authors are encouraged to only subscribe to the callbacks they are interested in (e.g. `:handle_message` or `:handle_reply`).

+Note: events will _not_ be emitted for any messages handled by the `await_*` family of synchronous functions.

 ## Connection-process Telemetry

 Slipstream currently emits telemetry for each message received in its